 If anything, these few monthly visits that they shared were mostly for her benefit.
 It seemed that after he had saved her life that one time —and back then, it had been purely for Sasuke's sake— Sakura could not let go of him.
 She had used her connections with Lady Tsunade to look at all the information they had on him, and from there, logically deduced the places she would most likely run into him.
 She would have been killed again, too, had she stumbled across him even minutes earlier, as he had just finished a drop-off with Deidara, but somehow Sakura had been lucky enough to survive that day as well.
-Itachi had been surprised to see her, but even more so when she stepped right up to him, her hands empty and non-threatening, and without touching him elsewhere, kissed the side of his jaw quite quickly before uttering a breathy 'thank you'.
+Itachi had been surprised to see her, but even more so when she stepped right up to him, her hands empty and non-threatening, and without touching him elsewhere, kissed the side of his jaw before uttering a nervous 'thank you, for that.'

-And then, with much more confidence, Sakura proceeded to tell him that she was not at all convinced he was working solely with the Akatsuki.
+And then, with more confidence, Sakura proceeded to tell him that she was not at all convinced he was working solely with the Akatsuki.
 She listed the results of her research on him, combined with suspicious actions of his that she had seen first-hand, and said quite bluntly that she was sure he had faked his falling out with Konoha for the sake of his younger brother.
 And that she was convinced, though it had yet to be confirmed by her superiors, that he was currently an acting double agent.

 From there, he had eventually agreed to her invitation to coffee in order to discuss Sasuke.
 Sakura had seemed quite hung up on his brother back then, and Itachi had grudgingly attempted to guide her because she was from his old syndicate, and he felt oddly responsible for her after saving her life.
 Though over time, they began to speak less of Sasuke and more about trivial, less dangerous subjects, but Itachi wasn't sure if that was because her feelings for his younger brother had faded, or because it had become very obvious that Sasuke was closer to killing him with each passing day and Sakura thought it too raw a subject to discuss.